We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Talkspace

 Talkspace says its therapists will get back to you daily 5 days a week.
-They may not be available to respond to you immediately during their time off during the week.
+They may be unable to respond to you immediately during their time off during the week.

 BetterHelp vs. Talkspace cost